 The Idaho State University School of Nursing Traditional Nursing undergraduate degree is well-suited to students with no prior nursing experience who seek their first degree in nursing.
-This program is five semesters in length and admits 70 students every spring semester.
-Classes are taught primarily from the Pocatello campus through three formats, online, interactive telecommunication, and face to face.
+This program is also well suited to students who are currently licensed practical nurses who seek their baccalaureate degree.
+This program is four semesters in length and admits 70 students every spring semester.
+Classes are taught primarily from the Pocatello campus through three formats: online, interactive telecommunication, and face to face.
 Clinical experiences are offered in the simulation lab and at a variety of off-campus settings, including community hospitals, community health facilities, service agencies, and schools.

 The Traditional Nursing program provides learning opportunities for undergraduate students to prepare them for the role of the professional nurse in today's complex health care system and to take the National Council Licensure Examination Registered Nurse (NCLEX-RN) to secure licensure as a registered nurse.

 The Importance of a Bachelor's Degree in Nursing

 The Bachelor of Science degree in Nursing is a critical first step for a career in professional nursing.
 The American Association of Colleges of Nursing (AACN), the national voice for baccalaureate and graduate nursing programs, recognizes the BS degree in nursing as the minimum educational requirement for a professional nursing practice.
 Recommendations by AACN state that education has a significant impact on the knowledge and competencies of the nurse clinician.